abhishek-kumar-code/Redfish_Public/Specification.md

 links from the resource, the URL of the JSON schema of the resource shall be returned with a `rel=describedby`.

-Link header(s) shall be returned on HEAD and a Link header satisifying `rel=describedby` shall be returned on GET and HEAD.
+Link header(s) shall be returned on HEAD and a Link header satisfying `rel=describedby` shall be returned on GET and HEAD.

 #### Status Codes